davidthurman/plex-request/readme.md

 #plex-request

-Allows people to request movies or tv shows to be added to your Plex server.
-Also allows errors to be reported.
+A web app for people to submit requests for content to be added to a Plex server.
+Uses OMDB's API currently, but switching to TMDB for better movie poster support.

 ###You will need: